24-Hour Emergency Dentistry in Durham, NC

 What to Do with a Knocked-Out Tooth

 For a tooth that has been knocked loose or knocked out, it is best to seek care right away.
-The sooner we can treat you, the better the chance of saving a tooth.
-If possible, replace the tooth back in the socket.
-Call us immediately for further assistance.
+The sooner we can treat you, the better the chance of saving the tooth.

 Severe tooth decay or dental infections are other sources of dental emergencies.
-Pain with chewing, hot and cold sensitivity, or swelling around a tooth indicates a need for an emergency dental appointment.
+Pressure or pain with chewing, hot and cold tooth sensitivity, or swelling around a tooth indicate a need for an emergency dental appointment.
 If your gums are swollen around a tooth, or you have pus or an abscess present, these are also signs that you should contact us immediately.

 Toothaches come in all shapes and sizes.
-They vary from a slight dull ache to sharp pain that can wake you up from a night’s sleep.
-Tooth pain occur when the nerve of the tooth or the tissue surrounding the tooth is affected.
+They vary from a slight dull ache to a sharp pain that can wake you up from a night’s sleep.
+Tooth pain occurs when the nerve of the tooth or the tissue surrounding the tooth is affected.

 Symptoms of internal problems within a tooth can include, but are not limited to:

 - Pain when chewing

-- Foul tasting drainage from tooth or gums
+- Foul tasting drainage from a tooth or gums

 - Swelling around the tooth or gums